HES 601 The Past, Present, & Future of Higher Education (3 hrs)

 HES 615 Strategies of Financial Management (3 hrs)

 Financing higher education is a large and complex topic because it underlies the three overarching themes of higher education policy: quality, access and efficiency.
 The course is designed to give higher education administrative generalists a basic understanding of financial structure, analysis, and planning; accounting issues; capital structure; the budget process; long-term debt; and investment.

 HES 620 Issues in Student Access (3 hrs)

 This course analyzes college cost trends related to tuition and living expenses.
 Various approaches to calculating and funding student need are presented.
 Focus is placed on current funding sources – government, private, loan and grant – for both undergraduate and graduate studies.

-HES 625 Student Development and Services on the Modern Campus (3 hrs)
+HES 625 Student Development & Services on the Modern Campus (3 hrs)

-This course identifies best practices in student service areas such as resident halls, food services, public safety, recreational activity, and personal development, including service-based learning, leadership, and religion.
+This course identifies best practices in student service areas such as resident halls, recreational activity, and personal development, including service-based learning, leadership, and religion.
 It also introduces students to strategies for maximizing retention and graduation rates, especially for non-traditional and minority students.